 - Sea salt and black pepper

 - Get all your ingredients and equipment ready.
-Get a small pot of water boiling (for the spinach later).
 Put a medium saucepan on a medium heat, a large frying pan on a low heat and a large shallow pan on a medium heat.
 Preheat your oven to 375 F

 - POTATOES: wash the potatoes, then halve lengthways (or leave whole if using new potatoes) and add to the saucepan with a pinch of salt.
-Cover with boiled water, put the lid on and boil hard for around 12 to 14 minutes, or until cooked through
+Add in some water and let it boil for around 12 to 14 minutes, or until cooked through

-- SPINACH: Trim and finely slice the spring onions.
+- SPINACH: Trim and finely slice the green onions.
 Add to the large shallow pan with a splash of olive oil.
-Crush in 3 cloves of unpeeled garlic and add a swig of boiled water.
-Pick in the leaves from a few sprigs of thyme, finely grate in ¼ of a nutmeg and add the knob of butter.
+Crush in 3 cloves of unpeeled garlic.
+Pick in the leaves from a few sprigs of thyme, finely grate in 1/4 of a nutmeg and add the knob of butter.
 Leave to tick away for around 3 minutes, stirring occasionally

 - CHICKEN: get out a nice roasting tray, then quarter the lemon and chuck it in the tray along with the tomatoes.
 Tip in the chicken and any juices from the pan.
 Use tongs to arrange everything nicely, then lay the bacon on top of the breasts.
 Put the frying pan back on a medium heat, add the sprigs of rosemary to the pan and move them around so that they get coated in the juices.
 Pop them into the tray where the chicken is.
 Put in the oven and bake for about 15-20 minutes or until chicken are cooked through and tomatoes are soft and juicy